SaurabhGirpunje/Bank_Fraud_Detection_Project/README.md

 By combining **data-driven insights**, robust modeling, and user-friendly deployment, this project provides a scalable solution for **preventing financial fraud and protecting customer trust**.

 ---

-## Streamlit App

-The Streamlit app can be run locally or deployed on the web.
-It provides a **simple interface for real-time fraud prediction** and feature-level explanations using SHAP plots. \
-Link: